SGTMcClain/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 2: January 2, 2018
+**Today's ToDo's**:

++ Get Authentication working for [Collect this list](https://github.com/SGTMcClain/collectThisList)
++ Draw a use diagram for basic website usage
++ Switch from Materialize CSS to Bootstrap

+**Today's Progress**
+1. I don't know if this counts but I have learned a bit more about markdown, which should make this journey a bit easier.

+**Thoughts**
++ Decided to keep this log in reverse cronological order, which will be easier to keep up with but unfortunately harder to follow unless you read from the bottom up.
+However since this is the manner in which most blogs operate I figure I will work the same way.

++ Gave some thought to the rules that I will hold myself to.
+I find hours not to be a great metric on it's own to see if I was productive so I think I need add some qualifying events to the way I track my 100 days of code.
+So to qualify as a successful day of coding I must:

+  1. Code for a minimum of 1 hour (and commit to github) or,
+  2. Work on design documentation along with coding for a minimum of 1 hour (and commit to github) or,
+  3. Watch an hours worth of coding tutorials or,
+  4. Read articles about coding subjects and write a summary blog post on Medium summarizing what I learned

+  + When completed a record of the activity should be linked in this log as a record of my activities.
++ I hope I am not holding myself to an unreasonable standard

+---
 ### Day 1: January 1, 2018
 **Today's ToDo's**:
 + Get Authentication working for [Collect this list](https://github.com/SGTMcClain/collectThisList)